๐ŸŽปIntro to Humanities

 Judy Chicago

-• The Dinner Party (1979) is considered the first major feminist art installation—a triangular table with 39 place settings honoring women from history and mythology, created by over 400 collaborators
+• The Dinner Party (1979) is considered the first major feminist art installation.
+It features a triangular table with 39 place settings honoring women from history and mythology, and was created with the help of over 400 collaborators

-• Founded the first feminist art program in the United States—at Fresno State in 1970, establishing feminist art education as a discipline
+• Founded the first feminist art program in the United States at Fresno State College in 1970, establishing feminist art education as a discipline

-• Deliberately used "craft" techniques like needlework and china painting—reclaiming traditionally feminine arts that had been dismissed as inferior to "fine art"
+• Deliberately used "craft" techniques like needlework and china painting.
+This was a strategic choice to reclaim traditionally feminine arts that the art world had long dismissed as inferior to "fine art" like painting and sculpture

 Quick Reference Table